 Among other institutions, Berghash’s work is included in collections of and has been exhibited at The California Museum of Photography, Riverside; Dayton Art Institute, Dayton, Ohio; Franklin Furnace Archive, NYC; International Center of Photography, NYC; International Polaroid Collection; the Jewish Museum; NYC; Metropolitan Museum of Art, NYC; MOMA NYC; Museum on the Seam, Jerusalem, Israel; and Hudson Valley Center for Contemporary Art.
 The Berghash opening will

-As part of his exhibition at HVCCA, Mark Berghash will be photographing subjects, especially first and second- generation immigrants from the Peekskill community, on April 1st – 2nd, 2017.
-Photographs taken for this project will be hung with exhibition of I’s Opened I’s Closed photographs, opening April 23rd, 2017.
+As part of his exhibition at HVCCA, Mark Berghash photographed subjects from the Peekskill community, on April 1st – 2nd, 2017.
+Photographs taken for this project have been hung with exhibition of I’s Opened I’s Closed photographs, which opened April 23rd, 2017.

 There are two other events at HVCCA are related to the Berghash show.
-Donna Barkman’s new play, Viewfinder, which is based on the work of Emma Rivers, will open with the Berghash exhibit at 4:00PM on April 23rd.
-On May 20th at 8:00 pm and May 21st at 3:00 pm, Sol Miranda’s play, I am Here, I Belong, which was written by and for Peekskill’s immigrant residents under the What Matters Project will be presented.
+Donna Barkman’s new play, Viewfinder, which is based on the work of Emma Rivers, opened with the Berghash exhibit at 4:00PM on April 23rd.
+On October 15th at 3:00 pm, Sol Miranda’s play, I am Here, I Belong, which was written by and for Peekskill’s immigrant residents under the What Matters Project will be presented.